 The short answer is: no. By law in the UK, there is no legal obligation to have a funeral.
 However, when somebody dies, the body must be disposed of either by being buried, cremated or donated to medical science.

 By definition a funeral is "a ceremony or service held shortly after a person's death, usually including the person's burial or cremation."
-Therefore this means if you or a loved one don't want to have a funeral, you can have something called a direct cremation instead.
+However, not everyone wishes for a formal funeral ceremony.
+Alternatively, you may wish to arrange a direct cremation.

 When someone dies, there are a number of legal requirements or processes that must be adhered to in the UK, even if you don't want to have a funeral.